KILTprotocol/sdk-js/docs/getting-started.md

 If the Attester doesn't live on the same machine, we need to send her a message with the request.
 KILT contains a simple messaging system and we describe it through the following example.

-We create the request for an attestation message.
-This includes that the Claimer encrypts the message with the :
+First, we create the request for an attestation message.
+This includes that the Claimer encrypts the message with the public key of the Attester:
 ```typescript
 import Kilt, {
    IRequestAttestationForClaim,